 My roommate/bff and I just got back from a drive out in the lovely (but cold/windy) weather.
-At one point, we drove through a lovely cemetery down by the water.
+At one point, I drove thru through a lovely cemetery down by the water.
+(Which my roommate questioned) .
 In the old section, several grave stones were toppled over, including almost every small one with a cross.
 It did not seem accidental.
 I'm pretty sure someone took a baseball bat (or a pipe or something) to them.
-There was the definitely vibe that someone did something unpleasant in that graveyard. (and I'm not very sensitive to that kind of thing)
+There was definitely the vibe that someone did something unpleasant in that graveyard. (and I'm not very sensitive to that kind of thing)

 The ones we could get to stand up, we righted, and the others we propped up so they could be read, and placed the broken crosses on top. (one was too heavy for us to lift, so it remains face-down).
 Rummaging through the car, I found a bottle of water and some loose change.
 I put a couple of coins on each broken grave, said their name if I could read it, and poured a little water out.
 At my request, my roommate lit a cigarette and blew some smoke on each one.
 In the center of this section of graves was a very old stone slab, all covered in moss.
 I poured the rest of water out, and said it was for everyone.
 The wind picked up, whistling and howling, and that's when my roommate's "just too creepy" meter kicked in and he requested we leave.

 I took a stone from beside the moss-stone and put it on my ancestor altar at home, where I poured a little brandy out on it.

 I think I might pack a bag with a rattle, some whiskey, milk, eggs and cornmeal and go back.
 Those spirits are restless.
 Someone did them wrong, and it seems like spending an afternoon singing in the sunshine is a very good trade for making some new allies on the other side.